aldertzomer/Microbial-Genomics-2022/_episodes/20_Introduction_study.md

 ## Introduction

-We will be making use of the Etherpad used in the first two days: [http://pad.software-carpentry.org/2018-04-03-Utrecht](http://pad.software-carpentry.org/2018-04-03-Utrecht).
+We will be making use of Google Docs: [https://docs.google.com/document/d/19RkKurPgTVAOrzZINQBKUjb2CkMRrsxjejERBvUJCq0/edit](https://docs.google.com/document/d/19RkKurPgTVAOrzZINQBKUjb2CkMRrsxjejERBvUJCq0/edit).
 The Etherpad contains the link to the shared documents, the IP address of the server, etc.

 ### Dataset